Parent and Family Engagement Policy Notice & Overview

 MPUSD coordinates/integrates parent and family engagement strategies with other relevant federal, state, local laws, and programs (ESSA sections 1116[a][C], and 1116[e]) to the extent feasible and appropriate.

 MPUSD notes the following barriers to greater participation by parents in activities authorized by ESSA Section 1116.
 Please note with particular attention, parents and family members who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background (ESSA Section 1116[a][D][i]).
-MPUSD’s recent parent engagement and involvement survey indicated the following barriers to engaging with their child’s school or the district:
+MPUSD’s last formal parent engagement and involvement survey in 2019 indicated the following barriers to engaging with their child’s school or the district:

 - Time (as many parents indicated work or working multiple jobs).